 Physical development is an important part of a liberal arts education.
 Muhlenberg has a vibrant athletic program on the intercollegiate, intramural and recreational levels.
-These programs emphasize the lifelong value of sports, fitness/wellness, coordination of motor skills, and the thrill of competition.
+These programs emphasize the lifelong value of sports, fitness/wellness, and the thrill of competition.

 The physical education program emphasizes the principles of fitness and healthy living.
-Students are given the opportunity to experience a variety of theory courses and fitness activities.
+All students develop a greater understanding of optimal well-being through a core physical education course entitled Principles of Fitness and Wellness.

-The Life Sports Center is a center of athletic and recreational activity.
-Facilities include a six-lane, 25-meter swimming pool; racquetball courts; wrestling room and feature a large, recently renovated, multi-use field house for indoor tennis, track, basketball, and volleyball.
+The Life Sports Center is the center of athletic and recreational activity.
+Facilities include a six-lane, 25-meter swimming pool; racquetball courts; and wrestling room and feature a large, recently renovated, multi-use field house for indoor tennis, track, basketball, and volleyball.
 A 47,000 square foot health and fitness addition was completed in August 2004.
-It includes a state-of-the-art weight training and cardio fitness areas available to all students as well as new locker room facilities for varsity athletes, training and equipment issue rooms and athletics offices.
+It includes state-of-the-art weight training and cardio fitness areas available to all students as well as new locker room facilities for varsity athletes, training and equipment issue rooms and athletics offices.
 The facility overlooks a lighted artificial turf stadium with 8-lane track, lighted practice and playing fields, all of which support intercollegiate athletics and recreational programming.